DanielJamesNoguera/ChatGPT-3-Speech-Assitant/README.md

 It will print the speech it detects from your mic, send that to the openAI API and then play the response through your default speakers.

 Enjoy.

+**If you have any issues, suggestions etc feel free to DM me on Discord: Daniel 'Kato' James | Arclight#2127**